Skip to main content

 • Treating the child who needs extra time to learn as the most important person in the room

-• Inclusive programming that pairs children with disabilities with non-disabled peers
+• Inclusive programming that pairs children with disabilities with nondisabled peers

 • Using individuals to uplift the group, and the group to uplift individuals